yayaq1/quartz/content/notes/lessons-learned.md

 ### The Breaking Point

 The reality hit hard when I found myself juggling too many commitments, delivering subpar work, and disappointing people I cared about.
-The very thing I was trying to avoid—letting people down—became inevitable because I couldn't be realistic about what I could actually deliver.
+The very thing I was trying to avoid-letting people down-became inevitable because I couldn't be realistic about what I could actually deliver.

 ### The Lesson